oguzz0804/React-Context-BookStore-App/README.md

 ## Development

-The project is developed using React.js, JavaScript, HTML, and CSS.
+The project is developed using React.js and CSS.
 You can contribute your own changes or report issues by following these steps:
 <!--
 1. Fork this repository (click the "Fork" button in the top right).
 2. Create a local copy on your machine: `git clone `